hanzhi713/image-collage-maker/README.md

                         Number of processes to use when loading images (default: 8)
-  --out OUT             The filename of the output image (default: ) --size SIZE           Size (side length) of each tile in pixels (default:
+  --out OUT             The filename of the output image (default: ) --size SIZE           Size (side length) of each tile in pixels in the
-                        50)
+                        resulting collage/photomosaic (default: 50)
   --verbose             Print progress message to console (default: False) --resize_opt {center,stretch}
                         How to resize each tile so they become square images.
-                        Center: center crop.
-Stretch: stretch the tile (default: center)
-  --ratio RATIO RATIO   Aspect ratio of the output image (default: (16, 9)) --sort {none,bgr_sum,av_hue,av_sat,av_lum,rand,pca_bgr,pca_hsv,pca_lab,pca_gray,pca_lum,pca_sat,pca_hue,tsne_bgr,tsne_hsv,tsne_lab,tsne_gray,tsne_lum,tsne_sat,tsne_hue}
+Center: crop a square in the center.
+Stretch: stretch the tile (default: center) --ratio RATIO RATIO   Aspect ratio of the output image (default: (16, 9)) --sort {none,bgr_sum,av_hue,av_sat,av_lum,rand,pca_bgr,pca_hsv,pca_lab,pca_gray,pca_lum,pca_sat,pca_hue,tsne_bgr,tsne_hsv,tsne_lab,tsne_gray,tsne_lum,tsne_sat,tsne_hue}
                         Sort method to use (default: bgr_sum)